Knowledge base

 - Install or update your SSL certificates:

-- When you create a new site within the network, by naming it for example
+- When you create a new site within the network, for example by naming it

-home2it will become accessible viahome2.domain.xyzand so on:
+home2, it will then be accessible viahome2.domain.xyzand so on:

 This guide provides tips to perform operations related to a WordPress site, which allows, among other things, to…